doank15/design-pattern/README.md

 - It improves the reusability, readability, and reliability of code

 # 1. Singleton pattern
-- It is a creative design pattern that limits the number of objects that can **initialize** of a class.
+- It is **`a creational design pattern`** that limits the number of objects that can **initialize** of a class.
 Ensure that there is only one instance of a class in any case and provide global access point.
 - This pattern is useful when you need to control global state or shared resource access.

 # Characteristics